momahboobian/battleship-state-tracker/README.md

 - **Play Against the Computer:** Challenge the computer, which takes turns attacking your grid.
 - **Orientation Toggle:** Easily change the ship placement orientation (horizontal/vertical).
 - **Information Display:** Game messages are shown in the information display for an interactive experience.
-- **Responsive Design:** The game features a user-friendly interface with a responsive design.

 ## How to Play